A Transatlantic Crossing

 can be a good alternative to a Transatlantic Crossing, usually is longer than the typical one week crossing, but you add some ports.

 In spring there is a huge movement of cruise ships from the Caribbean to the Mediterranian, the Baltic Sea, and to the British Isles out of two reasons.
 The first is that summer has some hurricanes in the Caribbean and therefore the Cruise Lines want to keep less ships there.
 The second reason is that the cruise lines get much higher prices in Europe than for the Caribbean.

 Prices are sometimes very low, esspecially on a short notice, I have seen prices from less than five hundred dollars plus tax.
 Please let me know, if you consider such a cruise and I will get you some information.

-My wife and I have cruised thirty times in the past eleven years, but the seven days on sea between Montevideo and Cape Town in the beginning of 2011 and were the most relaxing week on a ship ever, no interruption -- just the wide open sea.
+My wife and I have cruised 39 times in the past 21 years, but the seven days on sea between Montevideo and Cape Town in the beginning of 2011 and were the most relaxing week on a ship ever, no interruption -- just the wide open sea.